propppctl(1) ProL2TP Manual propppctl(1)

 predictor1

-with Predictor-1 if requested.
-This option has no effect unless
+frames with Predictor-1 if requested.
+This option has no effect

 profile

-file defined in propppd.conf(5).
+profile defined in propppd.conf(5).
 The profile must exist.
-This

 proxyarp